jundalisay/spblist/content/en/social/supersociology/precrisis-years.md

 This nothingness (no revenue to match the investment) manifests as a crash**.
 And that's exactly what happened inthe Great Crash of 1929.

+{{< box >}}
+### Update Jan 2024

-> **Update Jan 2024: This matches the crash of tech startups which were really just ideas, not matching what reality needed.
+This matches the crash of tech startups which were really just ideas, not matching what reality needed.
 This is the same principle behind the Dot Com bubble and bubbles in general.
 This is why Asian philosophies push for contentment and not materialism, and has allowed India and China to last for millennia, different from Western civilization that seems to end (i.e. Romans).
+{{< /box >}}

 {{< q a="Adam-Smith" c="The Wealth Of Nations Book 5" >}}
 In businesses which can only be transacted with money, that money can always be found.
 If they do not find it, their failure is caused by their unnecessary and excessive enterprise, not of their poverty.
 It is not because they are poor that their payments are irregular and uncertain, but because they are too eager to become excessively rich.